He said, "See you at the Family Clothesline Fine Art Show and Sale!"

 |"Paint on fingers, paint on toes, paint on Sae's cute little nose!"
 (Today I am Mrs. Dr. Suess!)|

 I had the boys paint watered down glue on their work, then gently sprinkle glitter all over.
 It wasn't the mess I thought it would be, although a few of my cats are still walking around with glittering eyebrows!

 |Painted and glittered pencils all lined up to dry.|

 |Grandma took the pencils into her secret workshop to add paper accents. |

 We'll add them later!

 Brielle takes her artwork very seriously!
-Here she is, carefully painting her first-in-a-series-of-two, "Little Pink Thing"!
+Here she is, carefully painting her first-in-a-series-of-two "Little Pink Things!"

 And here's "Little Pink Thing #1" all glittered up and ready for market!

-Besides these pencils, our gift shop will stock notepads purchased with plain white covers (Hobby Lobby) and painted by the kids.
-We will sell potholders with little hands stamped in fabric paint, layered with batting, and sewn closed with bias tape.
-In addition, on the day before our event the kids will join me to make cookies and popcorn.
-That's so we'll have something to sell to the daddies, too!
+Besides these pencils, our gift shop will stock notepads purchased with plain white covers and painted by the kids.
+We will sell hand stamped potholders too.
+In addition, on the day before our event, the kids will join me to make cookies and popcorn.
+That's so we'll have something for our hungry daddies, too!
 I am also working on designing "event posters" with the kids' photos on each one.
 Those will be auctioned to our art patrons after everything else is sold out!
-For the time being we are a busy bunch of artists over here, although the hardest part will probably be negotiating a convenient date and time for everyone attending our first annual Family Clothesline Fine Art Show, Sale, and Auction!
+For the time being we are a busy bunch of artists over here, although the hardest part will probably be negotiating a convenient date and time for everyone attending our first annual Family Clothesline Fine Art Show, Sale and Auction!
 But I am working on that, too!